spiratype/vfb_ufo3/README.txt

 modules.
 To recompile the submodules, the PyPi cython package and a compiler for Cython to utilize during extension module compilation will be required.

-The some extension modules compiled from C++ require several DLLs included in the release .zip archive, FontLab installer, and PyPi package.
+Extension modules compiled from C++ require several DLLs from the GCC which are included in the release .zip archive, FontLab installer, and PyPi package.

 OPTIONAL
   cython